bissembert1618/bissembert1618.github.io/README.md

 ### Incipit
 Logos ./ Physics ./ Ethics ./
 ### About me
+Israeli but born and raised in France.
-* Ph.D in Philosophy of sciences - John Hopkins and University of Paris VIII
+* Ph.D studies in Philosophy of sciences - John Hopkins and University of Paris VIII
 * MA in Theory of Literature - Suma Cum Laude - Tel Aviv University
 * BA in Literature, Philosophy and History - Tel Aviv University
 * Published author